nrwl/nx/docs/nx-cloud/concepts/reduce-waste.md

 Remote caching is still valuable when only the CI pipelines have a read/write token.

-### Remote Caching Helps Starting from the Second CI Run for a Pipeline
+### Remote Caching Begins Helping on the Second CI Run for a Pipeline

 The first time CI runs for a particular PR, affected is doing most of the work to speed up your CI run.
 It is rare for a task to be cached on the first run.
 However, if the PR doesn't pass in CI, or if you need to make a change for some reason, subsequent runs of that same PR will be able to reuse cached tasks for you.